AnnabelNkir/Insta_clone/README.md

 + The user can upload the pictures to the application.
 + The user can see the profile with their pictures.
 + The user can follow other users and see their pictures on their timeline.
-+ Like a picture and comment on it.
++ The user can like a picture and comment on it.
 ```

 ## Technologies